georgiee/coding-for-kids/slides.md

 ^ Yes this was a website.

-^ I was soooo impressed back then I and wanted to do the same.
+^ I was soooo impressed back then I and wanted to program the same myself.

 ![fill](images/01-intro/derbauer-theportal-long.gif )